 When choosing a plastic surgeon for laser skin resurfacing, remember that the surgeon’s experience and your comfort with him or her are just as important as the final cost of the procedure.

-IPL Laser: IPL works well as a treatment for skin problems such as rosacea, freckles, broken blood vessels, and an overall brightening of the skin.
+IPL works well as a treatment for skin problems such as rosacea, freckles, broken blood vessels, and an overall brightening of the skin.
 IPL will not work on superficial scarring or wrinkles.
+Read more

-Erbium Yag Laser: Erbium Yag works well to erase fine lines and wrinkles of the face, smoothes and tightens eyelid skin, improves crow’s feet around the eyes, softens pucker marks and frown lines, removes brown spots and blotchy, uneven skin complexion, improves and flattens scars, and repairs smoker’s lines.
+Erbium Yag works well to erase fine lines and wrinkles of the face, smoothes and tightens eyelid skin, improves crow’s feet around the eyes, softens pucker marks and frown lines, removes brown spots and blotchy, uneven skin complexion, improves and flattens scars, and repairs smoker’s lines.
+Read more

-CO2 Laser: CO2 laser works well to erase deeper facial wrinkles, severe sun damage, acne scarring, sun damage and spots, lines around the eyes or mouth, precancerous skin growths.
+CO2 laser works well to erase deeper facial wrinkles, severe sun damage, acne scarring, sun damage and spots, lines around the eyes or mouth, precancerous skin growths.
 Although there is more tissue tightening with this laser, this comes with longer healing time.
+Read more

-Laser Hair Removal: Our laser hair removal system works by targeting the darkness of the melanin of the hair follicle.
+Our laser hair removal system works by targeting the darkness of the melanin of the hair follicle.
 Hair can only be targeted the growth cycle.
 Only 10-20% of hair is in this growth cycle so laser hair removal must be repeated at scheduled intervals.
+Read more